jhu-information-security-institute/NwSec/applications/websvr/README.md

 1. Reload the configuration by running `$ sudo systemctl daemon-reload`
 1. Restart the server by running `$ sudo systemctl start nginx`
 1. Page should be viewable in a browser at the following url: `http://192.168.25.120:81/`

+## Server (on RPI4B)
+1. Build the Docker container using: `$ sudo docker build -t twebsvr .`
+1. Start the Docker container using: `$ sudo docker run -d --name websvr --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro --network host twebsvr:latest`
+1. Log in to the running container using: `$ sudo docker exec -it websvr bash`
+1. Restart the server using: `# systemctl restart nginx`
+1. Check the server status (there should be no errors) using: `# systemctl status nginx`

 # Notes
 * Restart the server using: `$ sudo systemctl restart nginx`